-Generous donations have funded ‘Tree of Life’ workshops, promoting recovery and improving the relationships between service users and staff in the adult acute wards and psychiatric intensive care units (PICU) at SLaM.
+Maudsley Charity have funded ‘Tree of Life’ workshops, promoting recovery and improving the relationships between service users and staff across all acute wards at South London and Maudsley NHS Foundation Trust.

 ‘Tree of Life’ is a type of narrative therapy that originated in Zimbabwe when counsellors were working in heavily trauma-stricken communities.
 Instead of asking the affected person to discuss and revisit a problem which can be traumatising in itself, they were asked to talk about the positive aspects of their life first through the metaphor of a tree.